theroutercompany/sydradb/docs/docs/reference/postgres-compatibility/roadmap.md

+---
+sidebar_position: 5
+sidebar_label: Roadmap
+---

 # PostgreSQL Compatibility Roadmap

-This document explains how we are bringing a PostgreSQL-compatible surface to sydraDB.
+This document explains how we are bringing a PostgreSQL-compatible surface to SydraDB.
 It partners with `./compat-matrix-v0.1` (feature status) and `./testing` (test plan).

 ## Objectives
 - Provide a PG v3 wire endpoint so existing clients connect without code changes.